Kateryna Zagoriy: Activity

 In 2015, Kateryna Zagoriy, together with Glib and Volodymyr Zagoriy, founded the Zagoriy Family Foundation (Zagoriy Foundation).
 It acts to systematically implement charitable projects (primarily aimed at developing a culture of charitable giving).

 In 2018, Kateryna Zagoriy became one of the initiators of the Ukrainian version of the global movement Giving Tuesday (originated in the USA), which was first held on 27 November 2018.

+Since spring 2022, she has participated in the delivery of humanitarian and medical aid to the de-occupied territories of Kyiv Oblast, Kharkiv Oblast, and Kherson Oblast.
+She also oversees the Zagos Farm social farm, according to media reports.

+She is involved in projects focused on the care and adoption of stray animals and founded the Varangian Dogs&Cats Adoption Center in Yaremche.

 Family status

 Kateryna Zagoriy is married to Glib Zagoriy and has a son.

 Ratings

 100 Most Influential Women of Ukraine by "Focus" magazine: